vignywang/SAMFeat/README.md

 Implementation of "Segment Anything Model is a Good Teacher for Local Feature Learning".

+The original paper can be found here: https://arxiv.org/pdf/2309.16992.pdf

 Keywords: Local features detection and description; local descriptors; image matching; Segment Aything Model.

 # Requirement